On the Provable Performance Guarantee of Efficient Reasoning Models: Probably approximately correct reasoning

-\end{definition} \begin{remark} Here, the loss function can be a 0-1 loss for verifiable tasks or a semantic loss for generative tasks.
-The positive value $\epsilon > 0$ is called the error tolerance, and \(1-\alpha\) is termed the confidence level.
-We sometimes term \((\epsilon, \alpha)\)-PAC efficient model simply as PAC efficient model. \end{remark}
+\begin{remark} The loss function can be a 0-1 loss for verifiable tasks or a semantic loss for generative tasks.
+We sometimes term \((\epsilon, \alpha)\)-PAC efficient model simply as PAC efficient model.
+In practice, $\epsilon$ controls the performance loss relative to the thinking model $f$.
+Therefore, a meaningful range is $\epsilon \in (0, R(\tilde f))$, where $R(\tilde f)$ is the risk of always using the non-thinking model. \end{remark}